 Since 2018, Jacopo has been an artist for Live Music Now Scotland and thanks to them he had the opportunity to bring his music to public venues as well as Scottish communities (Care Homes, Schools, ASN Schools) who wouldn’t normally have access to live music.

 As an educator, together with his partner Kerry, he regularly teaches from the ‘JKL Duo Studios’ in-person and online students living in Glasgow and other Scottish cities.

-Jacopo is the winner of the 30th Young Musician International Competition Città di Barletta (2020), 8° International Competition Alirio Diaz of Rome (2019), North East Scotland Classical Guitar Society Award (2017) and the International Istanbul Guitar Festival (2015).
-In addition to that he received the second prize at the 3° International Guitar Competition ‘Giuseppe Caputo (2019), the second prize (first not awarded) at the 7th International Guitar Competition Acerra Guitar Meetings (2016), the third prize at the Leicester MusicFest Competition (2018) and the third prize at the 11th Montenegro International Guitar Competition (2017).
+Actively taking part in International Guitar Competitions, he was awarded the first prize of the 30th Young Musician International Competition Città di Barletta (2020), 8° International Competition Alirio Diaz of Rome (2019), North East Scotland Classical Guitar Society Award (2017) and the International Istanbul Guitar Festival (2015).
+In addition to that, he received the second prize at the 3° International Guitar Competition ‘Giuseppe Caputo (2019), the second prize (first not awarded) at the 7th International Guitar Competition Acerra Guitar Meetings (2016), the third prize at the Leicester MusicFest Competition (2018) and the third prize at the 11th Montenegro International Guitar Competition (2017).

 Jacopo plays a guitar made by the Italian Guitar maker Leonardo de Gregorio.